What is Market research?waheed

 Secondary research is all the data and information that’s already compiled and organized for you, This helps to predict and analyze the current situation in terms of competition.

-Sources of Secondary research for collection of information:
+Sources of Secondary research for a collection of information:

-Internal sources are already existing information that have been collected within the company in the company’s database or file system.
+Internal sources are already existing information that has been collected within the company in the company’s database or file system.